School of Music

 Financial Assistance

-Scholarships, which may include a waiver of out-of-state tuition, and graduate assistantships (with teaching potential duties in the department) are available to qualified applicants.
+Scholarships, which may include a waiver of the out-of-state portion of the tuition, and graduate assistantships (with potential teaching duties in the School) are available to qualified applicants.
 For further information about financial assistance and the degree programs, please contact the coordinator of graduate studies in music.

 Facilities